Who are the Mountaineers?

 What do you get?

 As a member you’ll receive a vehicle number, a choice of club license plate or magnetic 6″ logo, one vote in club procedures, a subscription to the monthly newsletter and more fun than you can imagine.
 This not only gets you a membership in the Mountaineers, but it also gets you an associate membership in the Colorado Association of 4 Wheel Drive Clubs and a member of the Colorado Off-Highway Vehicle Coalition (COHVCO).
 As a regular member, you’ll be eligible to run for a board position the end of the current year of your application approval.
 We recommend at least a years membership before running for board positions to familiarize yourself with our procedures.
 The board positions are as follows: President, Vice-President, Secretary, Treasurer, and 4 Trip Planners.
-We also have various functions which require member participation, not limited to, but including newsletter editor, Land Use coordinator, webmasters, refreshments, fund raising, etc.
+We also have various functions which require member participation, not limited to, but including newsletter editor, Land Use coordinator, webmaster, refreshments, fund raising, etc.

 What if you don’t or can’t qualify?